Remembering Newsworthy Stories around Redeemer through the Years!

 News from October 2014

-Two articles on the Covenant website highlight the work being done in our community by Pastor Steve Larson and many others connected with churches, the city, and other organizations, with a focus on the new Brooklyn Avenues youth safe house.
+An article on the Covenant website highlights the work being done in our community by Pastor Steve Larson and many others connected with churches, the city, and other organizations, with a focus on the new Brooklyn Avenues youth safe house.
 Read more: